jaebungs/MyMy-Cocktails/README.md

 wow. mapStateToProps and connect can be replaced by redux with hooks such as useSelector and useDispatch.
 Code got simpler.
 First time using many different hooks.
-I am never going to use material ui again...
+I kinda got the hang of material ui, I need to use theme to reduce css code.
 Made me think and learn more about normalize state shape.
 Although I didn't needed for this proejct.
 Refreshing express and mongodb.
 Need to learn more about animation on state change or learn react-spring.